Chapter 25

 "[9] The LORD became angry with Solomon because his heart had turned away from the LORD, the God of Israel, who had appeared to him twice.
 [10] Although he had forbidden Solomon to follow other gods, Solomon did not keep the Lord's command.
 [11] So the LORD said to Solomon, "Since this is your attitude and you have not kept my covenant and my decrees, which I commanded you, I will most certainly tear the kingdom away from you and give it to one of your subordinates.
 [12] Nevertheless, for the sake of David your father, I will not do it during your lifetime.
 I will tear it out of the hand of your son.
 [13] Yet I will not tear the whole kingdom from him, but will give him one tribe for the sake of David my servant and for the sake of Jerusalem, which I have chosen."
 [14] Then the LORD raised up against Solomon an adversary, Hadad the Edomite, from the royal line of Edom."

-Further in 1 Kings we discover that under King Solomon's son, Rehoboam, the nation of Israel split into two kingdoms.
+In 1 Kings 12:1-33 we discover that under King Solomon's son, Rehoboam, the nation of Israel split into two kingdoms.
 The northern kingdom, identified as Israel, was composed of ten tribes.
 This Kingdom was initially under the rule of King Jeroboam.
 The Southern kingdom, called Judea, was composed of only two tribes, Judah and Benjamin.
-This kingdom, for the sake of King David, remained under the rule of King Rehoboam (see 1 Kings 12).
+This kingdom, for the sake of King David, remained under the rule of King Rehoboam.

-Thus, we find that since Abram sowed to the Spirit he reaped from the Holy Spirit; whereas, Solomon sowed to his flesh and reaped sorrow and destruction.
+Thus, we find that since Abram sowed to the Spirit he reaped great spiritual blessings from the Holy Spirit; whereas, Solomon sowed to his flesh and reaped sorrow and destruction.

 It must be pointed out that this principle of reaping what we sow is also applicable to the non tangible areas of our life.
 For example, it also pertains to things such as where we spend our time, the books we read, the entertainment we participate in and the movies we watch.

-Before we proceed to the third and last portion of this study, let us once again summarize what we have learned in this section by rereading,
+Before we proceed to the third and last portion of this study, let us summarize what we have learned in this section by rereading,

 Galatians 6:7-8